kohana/core/guide/kohana/security/validation.md

 *This page needs to be reviewed for accuracy by the development team.
 Better examples would be helpful.*

-Validation can be performed on any array using the [Validate] class.
-Labels, filters, rules, and callbacks can be attached to a Validate object by the array key, called a "field name".
+Validation can be performed on any array using the [Validation] class.
+Labels and rules can be attached to a Validate object by the array key, called a "field name".

 labels
 :  A label is a human-readable version of the field name.

-filters
-:  A filter modifies the value of an field before rules and callbacks are run.

 rules
-:  A rule is a check on a field that returns `TRUE` or `FALSE`.
-If a rule returns `FALSE`, an error will be added to the field.
+:  A rule is a callback used to decide whether or not to add an error to a field

-callbacks
-:  A callback is custom method that can access the entire Validate object.
-   The return value of a callback is ignored.
-Instead, the callback must manually add an error to the object using [Validate::error] on failure.

 [!!]
-Note that [Validate] callbacks and [PHP callbacks](http://php.net/manual/language.pseudo-types.php#language.types.callback) are not the same.
+Note that any valid [PHP callback](http://php.net/manual/language.pseudo-types.php#language.types.callback) can be used as a rule.

-Using `TRUE` as the field name when adding a filter, rule, or callback will by applied to all named fields.
+Using `TRUE` as the field name when adding a filter or rule will be applied to all named fields.

-**The [Validate] object will remove all fields from the array that have not been specifically named by a label, filter, rule, or callback.
-This prevents access to fields that have not been validated as a security precaution.**

-Creating a validation object is done using the [Validate::factory] method:
+Creating a validation object is done using the [Validation::factory] method:

-    $post = Validate::factory($_POST);
+    $post = Validation::factory($_POST);

 [!!]
 The `$post` object will be used for the rest of this tutorial.
 This tutorial will show you how to validate the registration of a new user.

-### Default Rules
+### Provided Rules

-Validation also comes with several default rules:
+Kohana provides a set of useful rules in the [Valid] class:

 Rule name                 | Function
 ------------------------- |-------------------------------------------------